serkend/road-assistance-app/README.md

 Kotlin, Clean Architecture, MVVM, Coroutines, Hilt, Retrofit, Room, Google Maps API, Directions API, Firebase Auth, Firestore, Storage.

-RoadAssist is a mobile application designed to enhance road safety and provide timely assistance during traffic incidents and emergencies.
-This app aims to bridge the gap between drivers, roadside assistance services, and emergency responders, ensuring quick and efficient help when it's needed the most.
+RoadAssist is a mobile application aimed to bridge the gap between drivers, ensuring quick and efficient help when it's needed the most.

 Features
-Global Coverage: RoadAssist works worldwide, offering reliable service regardless of your location.
-Russian Language Support: The app is fully functional in Russia and supports the Russian language.
-Free to Use: Unlike many similar applications, RoadAssist is available for free, removing the barrier of entry for all users.
-User Messaging: Allows direct communication between drivers and assistance providers.
-Intuitive Interface: Designed with user-friendliness in mind, ensuring ease of use during stressful situations.
-Route Planning: Provides advanced routing capabilities, incorporating real-time traffic data and incident reports.
+• Authorization and registration of users using the Firebase service.
+• A screen with a map showing my current location, requests from other users for help, and the route to the location of the breakdown.
+• Ability to request help from other drivers.
+• Chat screen for communication between users.
+• User profile screen.

 <table>
   <tr>